vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 Note that running `tanzu plugin sync` with the legacy CLI may undo certain plugin installation actions performed with the new CLI

+#### Limitation for global plugins when using a legacy version with a new version of the CLI

+Legacy versions of the CLI cannot invoke a **_global_** plugin that was installed with a new version of the Tanzu CLI (`>= v0.90.0`).
+This implies that if such plugins were installed with a legacy version of the CLI but then installed again using a new version of the CLI, those plugins will no longer be accessible through the legacy version of the CLI.

+Only two such plugins are both global and applicable to a legacy version of the CLI:

+1. `isolated-cluster`
+2. `pinniped-auth`

+##### Workaround

+If a global plugin needs to be used with a legacy version of the CLI, it should only be installed through that legacy CLI.
+Those plugin installations can then be used with both legacy and new CLIs, if required.

 ### Configuring the Registry and Proxy CA certificate

 Tanzu CLI would not be honoring existing environment variables `TKG_CUSTOM_IMAGE_REPOSITORY_CA_CERTIFICATE`